AmpersandTarski/prototype-frontend/docs/way-of-working.md

 - `test/some-test-name` for writing tests
 - `docs/some-doc-name` for writing documentation

+Optionally, place the issue number in the branch name, e.g. `feat/36/create-box-tabs`.

 ## Gitflow

-The Gitflow consists of two main branches:
+The Gitflow consists of one main branch called `main`.
+The `main` branch will be updated through _feature branches_.

-1. `main`
-2. `dev`

-The `main` branch stores the release history whereas the `dev` branch serves as an integration branch for e.g. features.
-The `main` branch will be updated each sprint through a pull request from the `dev` branch.
-The `dev` branch will be updated through **feature branches**.

 For each new feature, there must be a `feat` branch created.
-Whenever that feature is finished, a pull request must be created into `dev`.
+Whenever that feature is finished, a pull request must be created into `main`.

 ### Quickstart Git: Creating a new feature

-1. Whenever a new feature is implemented, you must go to the `dev` branch and pull the latest results:
+1. Whenever a new feature is implemented, you must go to the `main` branch and pull the latest results:
    ```
-   // goes to the dev branch
+   // goes to the main branch
-   git checkout dev
+   git checkout main
    // pulls the latest version
    git pull
    ```